Testing the Addition of the Drug Atezolizumab to the Usual Radiation Treatment for Patients With Early Non-small Cell Lung Cancer

 OUTLINE: Patients are randomized to 1 of 2 arms.

 ARM A: Patients receive atezolizumab intravenously (IV) over 30-60 minutes on day 1 of each cycle.
 Treatment repeats every 21 days for 8 cycles in the absence of disease progression or unacceptable toxicity.
 Starting on day 1 cycle 3, patients also undergo SBRT for 3-8 treatments every 2 days or once daily (QD) over 1-3 weeks.
-Patients also undergo blood sample collection throughout the trial.
+Patients undergo fludeoxyglucose F-18 (FDG)-positron emission tomography/computed tomography (PET/CT) during screening.
+Patients undergo blood sample collection and CT scans throughout the trial.

 ARM B: Beginning 21 days after randomization, patients undergo SBRT for 3-8 treatments every 2 days or QD over 1-3 weeks.
-Patients also undergo blood sample collection throughout the trial.
+Patients undergo FDG-PET/CT during screening.
+Patients undergo blood sample collection and CT scans throughout the trial.

-Lung Non-Small Cell Carcinoma, Stage I Lung Cancer AJCC v8, Stage II Lung Cancer AJCC v8, Lung Neoplasms, Non-Small-Cell Lung Carcinoma, Atezolizumab, Monoclonal Antibodies, Biospecimen Collection, Quality-of-Life Assessment, Stereotactic Body Radiation Therapy, atezolizumab, SBRT, SBRT
+Lung Non-Small Cell Carcinoma, Stage I Lung Cancer AJCC v8, Stage II Lung Cancer AJCC v8, Lung Neoplasms, Non-Small-Cell Lung Carcinoma, Deoxyglucose, Atezolizumab, Monoclonal Antibodies, Fluorodeoxyglucose F18, Biospecimen Collection, Computed Tomography, Fludeoxyglucose F-18, Positron Emission Tomography, Quality-of-Life Assessment, Stereotactic Body Radiation Therapy, atezolizumab, SBRT, SBRT

 - Patient must have histologically or cytologically proven stage I-IIA or limited T3N0M0 non-small cell lung cancer (NSCLC), without radiographic evidence of nodal or distant involvement (N0M0).
 Patient may have T3 disease with the exclusion of pericardial involvement.
 Patients with multifocal tumors with no more than two lesions confirmed or suspected to be synchronous early stage NSCLCs are eligible provided at least one lesion is histologically or cytologically proven to be NSCLC and meets one or more high-risk features